-Local SEO for Your Local Business: Get Listed Where It Counts Most
+Local SEO for Your Local Business

 Local SEO, the art and science of optimizing your business website for local search, has a few more steps to it than your general SEO practice.
 After you’ve identified your general keywords and optimized your content for them, you still need to take a few more steps to make your local business stand out from your competition.